apache/spark/docs/sql-programming-guide.md

   - In PySpark, when Arrow optimization is enabled, previously `toPandas` just failed when Arrow optimization is unabled to be used whereas `createDataFrame` from Pandas DataFrame allowed the fallback to non-optimization.
 Now, both `toPandas` and `createDataFrame` from Pandas DataFrame allow the fallback by default, which can be switched off by `spark.sql.execution.arrow.fallback.enabled`.
  - Since Spark 2.4, writing an empty dataframe to a directory launches at least one write task, even if physically the dataframe has no partition.
 This introduces a small behavior change that for self-describing file formats like Parquet and Orc, Spark creates a metadata-only file in the target directory when writing a 0-partition dataframe, so that schema inference can still work if users read that directory later.
 The new behavior is more reasonable and more consistent regarding writing empty dataframe.
  - Since Spark 2.4, expression IDs in UDF arguments do not appear in column names.
 For example, an column name in Spark 2.4 is not `UDF:f(col0 AS colA#28)` but ``UDF:f(col0 AS `colA`)``.
+ - Since Spark 2.4, writing a dataframe with an empty or nested empty schema using any file formats (parquet, orc, json, text, csv etc.) is not allowed.
+An exception is thrown when attempting to write dataframes with empty schema.

 ## Upgrading From Spark SQL 2.2 to 2.3